tiffanyadu/100-days-of-code-2/log.md

 - Learned an alternate way to fix overfetching - write another action that will dispatch the other actions

 **Thoughts:** Didn't get very far with the app build, but I did learn some useful methods for overfetching issues.
 Also, I'm quite curious about this Lodash library and what it's capable of, so I'll need to check it out later on.

+### Day 80: March 12, 2019

+**Today's Progress:** Completed section 15 of the Modern React with Redux course by Stephen Grider on Udemy and finished building the blog app.
+Then, started section 16 and began building a new video streaming app similar to Twitch.
+My progress:

+- Reviewed the Redux function getState
+- Learned about a few other Lodash functions - map, uniq, chain, and value - and used these to fetch unique user ids without overfetching
+- Got a high-level overview of the streaming app we're building

+**Thoughts:** Boy do I feel terrible about missing a week of code!
+Life got a bit crazy, so I couldn't make time for this, but I'm glad to be back.
+This new Twitch-like app I'm building sounds quite daunting, but it's exciting to finally learn how to handle navigation, user authorization, and setting up a simple server in a React app.